 Insurgency: Sandstorm is a hard-hitting, realistic mil-sim set during a fictitious Middle Eastern conflict.
 The close-quarters combat, atmospheric gameplay and emphasis on skill combine to immerse you perfectly into the modern war setting.

 The game also offers an extensive range of customisability (seldom seen in tactical shooters) that makes it feel distinct, becoming more rewarding as you log in the hours and building it into a more personal experience.
-Acclaimed as one of the most atmospheric shooters today, Insurgency Sandstorm is a must-have for tactical and FPS fans.
+Acclaimed as one of the most atmospheric shooters today, read this Insurgency Sandstorm review to see if it suits you.

 Rising Storm 2: Vietnam